 The usual benchmark for statistical significance in CRO is 90%.
 This means that there is a 90% chance that the effects of our experiment would be less extreme if the control and experimental groups were the same.
 Another way to think about it is that there is a 10% chance that we would get the same result if the control and experimental groups were identical.

 While A/B tests are very useful for changing one element at a time, it can take time to complete multiple changes when one A/B test can take 4 weeks or more to complete.

 Multi-variate testing allows you to make adjustments to various aspects of the webpage and test them all at once.
 This is useful when changing multiple elements with the same end goal and can eliminate the need for multiple A/B tests.
 When multi-variate testing with a program such as Optimizely, the program will take the various element changes and test them to find the best combination for improving the page for a given goal.

 Before running a multivariate test it’s important to find the sample size that you will need for each variation to reach a statistically significant result.
 You will need a decent amount of traffic as the test will be splitting traffic between the various elements you made changes to.
 If traffic to the page you would like to test is low, consider using an A/B test instead of a multivariate test.

 Once you have run a test on your site it’s important to keep going.
 Just because one test was successful and provided an increase to your conversion rate does not mean that the page is now perfect.

-There is almost always room for improvement on a webpage and continuous testing is the best way to insure that you are constantly using the most effective page that you can.
+There is almost always room for improvement on a webpage; continual testing is the best way to ensure that you are constantly using the most effective page that you can.
 Test as many variations of different page elements as you can to find the best page layout for your audience.